kaztros/scheduler/README.md

 * Allow polymorphic greenlets that are picky about what register-sets they save/restore.
 * Work with the MMU to forbid access to another greenlet's space, or interrupt on OOB access.
 * Schedule greenlet execution based off interrupts
 * Handle exception throwing... maybe.
-Exceptions are philosophically weird.
+Exceptions are conceptually weird.

 <h2>Why not work on this some more?</h2>
 <p>Co-routines obsolete the coolest part of this project IMO.
-I couldn't compile the example-code on Godbolt while Scheduler was being tested on hardware.</p>
+But I couldn't compile the soon-to-be-standard co-routine examples on Godbolt.
+And at the same time, this Scheduler was running on a Nucleo board.</p>
 <p>I could continue work on this.
 But I think I'd rather find a different C++-oriented kernel and work on that.<p>

 <h2>What's cool about this?</h2>